Syllable

-A syllable is a basic unit of organization within a sequence of speech sounds, such as within a word, typically defined by linguists as a nucleus (most often a vowel) with optional sounds before or after that nucleus (margins, which are most often consonants).
+A syllable is a basic unit of organization within a sequence of speech sounds, such as within a word.
 In phonology and studies of languages, syllables are often considered the "building blocks" of words.
-They can influence the rhythm of a language: its prosody or poetic metre.
-Properties such as stress, tone, and reduplication operate on syllables and their parts.
+A syllable usually consists of a nucleus (most often a vowel), which may be preceded by an onset and followed by a coda (collectively margins, which are most often consonants).
+Syllables may bear properties such as stress and tone and be subject to operations such as reduplication.
 Speech can usually be divided up into a whole number of syllables: for example, the word ignite is made of two syllables: ig and nite.
 Most languages of the world use relatively simple syllable structures that often alternate between vowels and consonants.

 Despite being present in virtually all human languages, syllables still have no precise definition that is valid for all known languages.
 A common criterion for finding syllable boundaries is native-speaker intuition, but individuals sometimes disagree on them.

-Syllabic writing began several hundred years before the first instances of alphabetic writing.
-The earliest recorded syllables are on tablets written around 2800 BC in the Sumerian city of Ur.
-This shift from pictograms to syllables has been called "the most important advance in the history of writing".
+The earliest attested instances of syllabic writing are on tablets written around 2800 BC in the Sumerian city of Ur, which predate the earliest instances of alphabetic writing by several centuries.
+The shift from pictographic writing to syllabic writing has been called "the most important advance in the history of writing".

 A word that consists of a single syllable (like English dog) is called a monosyllable (and is said to be monosyllabic).
-Similar terms include disyllable (and disyllabic; also bisyllable and bisyllabic) for a word of two syllables; trisyllable (and trisyllabic) for a word of three syllables; and polysyllable (and polysyllabic), which may refer either to a word of more than three syllables or to any word of more than one syllable.
+Similar terms include disyllable (and disyllabic; also bisyllable and bisyllabic) for a word of two syllables; trisyllable (and trisyllabic) for a word of three syllables; and polysyllable (and polysyllabic), which may refer to any word of more than one syllable.